telvarost/FinalBeta-StationAPI/README.md

 A StationAPI mod for Minecraft Beta 1.7.3 that adds some quality of life changes and fixes some graphical issues.

-**If you're looking for the Cursed Legacy edition, see this repository:** https://git.pixelatedw.xyz/wynd/finalbeta
+**If you're looking for the Cursed Legacy edition:** https://modrinth.com/mod/final-beta

 **If you're looking for skin fixes and inventory fixes:** https://modrinth.com/mod/mojangfix/versions